vice7770/vite-movie/README.md

-X Get the data to fetch.(Will only use the page1 of the returned api for my carousels) X Necessary api calls with types, top movies, top series, romance, comedy.(Will skip for now, romance and comedy) X UI for Main page, 4 couressel(Missing the 2 other categories) Get routing working to redirect to other pages with param.
+X Get the data to fetch.(Will only use the page1 of the returned api for my carousels) X Necessary api calls with types, top movies, top series, romance, comedy.(Will skip for now, romance and comedy) X UI for Main page, 4 couressel(Missing the 2 other categories) X Get routing working to redirect to other pages with param.
+Details Screen
 Install state management zustand and React Query, keep state of selected element selected.
-Second Screen
 Optional:
 Search with searchParams, maybe debounce for request.